-But if you love the challenge of creating a budget, are fascinated with market fluctuations and aren’t put off by a few stereotypical jokes, then a career in insurance might be the perfect place to use your talents and fulfill your interests.
+If you love the challenge of creating a budget, are fascinated with market fluctuations and arent put off by a few stereotypical jokes, then a career in insurance might be the perfect place to use your talents and fulfill your interests.

-Direct Line Group is one of the largest providers of insurance jobs in the UK, and their recruitment site is not only a great place to get information about a career in insurance: it’s going a long way to debunking the myth that insurance is boring.
+It’s time to debunk the myth that insurance is boring.
 After all, what could be more interesting than using math, statistics and your powers of analysis to support people in their time of need?

-Because you don’t have to be a salesman to work in insurance.
+The truth is: you dont have to be a salesman to work in insurance.
 There are a plethora of roles behind the scenes that require specialist knowledge, an enthusiasm for finance and a passion for number crunching.

-Actuarial teams are responsible for billions of pounds worth of ‘reserve’ within their company.
-This reserve represents a balance: between charging their clients an accurate and fair amount, the company’s profitability and having enough money to cope with the financial impact of a worst-case scenario.
+Actuarial teams are responsible for billions of dollars worth of reserve within their company.
+This reserve represents a balance between charging their clients an accurate and fair amount, the companys profitability, and having enough money to cope with the financial impact of a worst-case scenario.

-To research more, visit the Direct Line Group site for more information about what’s going on behind the scenes in insurance.
+Of course, the Internet is a good place to start your research for more information about whats going on behind the scenes in insurance.
 Whether youve got the qualifications and want to apply them in a practical field, or you have a passion for personal finance, chances are youll find a niche that suits you.

 Photo Credit: Steve Snodgrass